Troubleshoot: Outgoing calls

 Update the SmartLine app

 Be sure to get the latest version of the SmartLine app.
-Your issue may have been already been fixed in a recent update.
+Your issue may have been fixed in a recent update.

 Re-Link your smartphone

 The SmartLine app uses your cell network to make and receive phone calls.
 Upon your initial set up, you are asked to enter your cell phone number into the app.
 This links the app to your cell service.
 If the number is entered incorrectly, you won't be able to connect to your cell network.
 Follow the steps below to review your settings:

 - In the SmartLine app, tap Settings .

 - Review the number listed for the Linked Mobile Phone.

 - If you need to update the phone number, tap Linked Mobile Phone to enter the correct phone number.